 Keine crossed her arms.
 "And I'm sure you testing them didn't help."

 I stared at my knees, fidgeting in my seat.
 For a topic I didn't want to talk about, she was really digging into me about it.
 If only my 'brella bud wasn't wrapped in her hands.
 We stared at each other, both wishing we could find a closet to hide in.

 Noticing me trying hard not to pay attention, Keine covered my friend's eye.
 I opened my mouth to say something, but she talked over me.
 "Let me guess how it all happened: You wouldn't quit playing pranks on the other disciples all the time."

-the time!"
+"It wasn't all the time!"
 I shot back, looking up at her.